Please enable JavaScript to ensure auto alt text generation works properly

 What's the typical cost difference vs. ScreeningHive?

 Pricing varies by model: some tools price by seats, some by interview volume, and some by enterprise contracts.
-Don't just compare monthly cost — compare how many review hours you save per month and what features are locked behind higher tiers.
+Don't just compare monthly cost.
+Compare how many review hours you save per month and what features are locked behind higher tiers.

 Which ScreeningHive alternatives are best for small teams vs. enterprise?

-Small teams usually do best with transparent pricing and fast setup (Truffle, Hireflix, Willo).
+Growing teams usually do best with transparent pricing and fast setup (Truffle, Hireflix, Willo).
 Enterprise teams usually prioritize governance and suites (HireVue, VidCruiter).

 Are AI-assisted one-way interview tools worth it?